JuliaLang/www.julialang.org/jsoc/gsoc/tables.md

 **Difficulty**: Medium

+**Duration**: 175 hours

 [Apache Parquet](https://parquet.apache.org/) is a binary data format for tabular data.
 It has features for compression and memory-mapping of datasets on disk.
 A decent implementation of Parquet in Julia is likely to be highly performant.
 It will be useful as a standard format for distributing tabular data in a binary format.
 There exists a Parquet.jl package that has a Parquet reader and a writer.
 It currently conforms to the Julia Tabular file IO interface at a very basic level.
 It needs more work to add support for critical elements that would make Parquet.jl usable for fast large scale parallel data processing.
-One or more of the following goals can be targeted:
+Each of these goals can be targetted as a single, short duration (175 hrs) project.
 @@tight-list
 * Lazy loading and support for out-of-core processing, with Arrow.jl and Tables.jl integration.
 Improved usability and performance of Parquet reader and writer for large files.
 * Reading from and writing data on to cloud data stores, including support for partitioned data.